 |Territorial changes||Sicily occupied by Allied forces|

-What is the significance of the Battle of Sicily?
+What was the significance of the invasion of Sicily?

 Over the next thirty-eight days, half a million Allied soldiers, sailors, and airmen grappled with their German and Italian counterparts for control of this rocky outwork of Hitler’s “Fortress Europe.”
 When the struggle was over, Sicily became the first piece of the Axis homeland to fall to Allied forces during World …

 What would happen if the invasion of Sicily failed?